AliSheikhAttar/Cheat/BPF/Security_/Security_tools.md

 ### script

-The provided source code for the setuids(8) tool is a script written in bpftrace, which uses BPF (Berkeley Packet Filter) technology to trace specific syscalls related to user ID changes in a Unix-like operating system.
+The provided source code for the setuids tool is a script written in bpftrace, which uses BPF (Berkeley Packet Filter) technology to trace specific syscalls related to user ID changes in a Unix-like operating system.
 Here is a detailed breakdown of the script:

 - Script Header
 ```bash